Start playing guitar How to choose a guitar for beginners?

 The Cramps are the definitive psychobilly band despite reneging any association with the genre.
 Still, The Cramps are the one that each of the groups on my list has named as an influence and, most likely, has covered more than once.

-In the early 1970s, singer Lux Interior and guitarist Poison Ivy had a new idea of what rock music could be.
+In the early 1970s, singer Lux Interior and guitarist Poison Ivy were daredevil artists who had a novel idea of what rock music could be.
 Their group would bring the excitement of early live rock n’ roll shows and meld it with their shared obsession over gory horror movies, trailer trash jokes, and cheesy violence.

 While their contemporaries, Misfits, helped birth horror-punk, The Cramps were responsible for psychobilly.
 The term itself had been used by Lux Interior, jokingly, in a bid to promote live shows.
 “Rockabilly voodoo” was another.

-The band, however, never sought to profit from the rise of bands like The Meteors or Demented Are Go.
+The Cramps, however, never sought to profit from the rise of bands like The Meteors or Demented Are Go, from 80s psychobilly.
+The Cramps never truly embraced the idea that they were a niche band.

 Instead, The Cramps released many classic rock albums, including “Songs the Lord Taught Us” and “Stay Sick!” and were relentless about their pursuit of great sleaze-rock until Lux Interior’s sad passing in 2009.